About The School

 - for adults and High School students at basic, intermediate and advanced levels.

-The German School of Tallahassee is accredited by the government of the Federal Republic of Germany and is authorized to administer examinations leading to one that is required for admission to German universities.
-It is also a community-based school like the ones that have existed in this country for a long time and for several languages and heritages.
+The German School of Tallahassee is accredited by the government of the Federal Republic of Germany and is authorized to administer examinations leading to the Deutsche Sprachdiplom (German Language Diploma) at levels A2 to C1.

 The school is a Non-Profit Organization registered with the State of Florida.
-All income goes to pay for school expenses.
-To cover those expenses, a tuition of $20 per Saturday morning is charged ($16 for 2nd members of the same family and for college or graduate school students.)
+All its income goes to pay for school expenses.
+To cover those expenses, a tuition of $12 per class hour is charged, $9 for 2nd members of the same family and for college or graduate school students; additional family members pay no tuition.
+Some scholarships and internships are available on request.

 Information and Learning Resources